-Set out below is a summary of certain provisions of the Memorandum and Articles of Association of the Company and of certain aspects of Cayman company law.
+Set out below is a summary of certain provisions of the Memorandum and Articles of Association of the Company and of certain aspects of Cayman Islands company law.

-The Company was incorporated in the Cayman Islands as an exempted company with limited liability on October 16, 2018 under the Companies Law, Cap 22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands (the "Companies Law").
-The Company's constitutional documents consist of its Amended and Restated Memorandum of Association (the "Memorandum") and its Amended and Restated Articles of Association (the "Articles").
+The Company was incorporated in the Cayman Islands as an exempted company with limited liability on 4 January 2021 under the Companies Act.
+The Company's constitutional documents consist of its Memorandum of Association and its Articles of Association Memorandum Articles of Association.